 Diesel engines might not be as popular in the U.S. as in other countries, but that doesn’t mean you should avoid a diesel car or truck.

-According to How Stuff Works, diesel engines and gasoline engines are not all that different.
+According to the U.S. Department of Energy, diesel engines and gasoline engines are not all that different.
 Both are internal combustion engines (ICE) that convert chemical energy from fuel into mechanical energy.
 The mechanical energy moves the pistons and eventually, this motion moves the wheels of the car or truck.

 Both diesel and gasoline engines convert the fuel energy into mechanical energy with combustions.
 In a gas engine, fuel mixes with air and is compressed by pistons ignited by sparks from spark plugs.

 In a diesel engine, the air gets compressed first.
 After that, fuel is injected.
-When the air heats up and is compressed, the fuel ignites.
-Easy enough.
+Due to being compressed, the air heats up.
+As a result, the fuel ignites.

 Do diesel engines require more maintenance?